Intro to In-Person Roleplay Agents

 Field teams

-- On-site meetings — Any role where reps meet customers at their location (e.g., field sales, service, B2B visits).
+- On-site meetings: any role where reps meet customers at their location, such as field sales, service, or B2B visits.

 Preparing for store or branch interactions